-For help with SAHP technology questions and password issues, contact Rajae Aree at raree@llu.edu
+For help with SAHP technology questions and password issues, contact Rajae Aree at raree@llu.edu or Azlin Reed at azlinreed@llu.edu.

 Campus Store

 The LLU Campus Store is located at 11161 Anderson Street, Suite 110, in the Campus Plaza, and offers text and reference books, office and school supplies, cards, computers, clothing, gifts, and other items.
 It is under management by Barnes and Nobles, Inc. The store's website is llu.bncollege.com